Bound Volume Number

 To answer my research question, I quantitatively analyzed policies and their relationships with domestic violence.
 Data on police practices, judicial procedure, civil protective order and Federal funding were collected on all 50 states plus Washington, D.C.
 Despite all of the policies that are in place to eliminate domestic violence, victims are still losing their lives to this problem, whether they seek help or not.

 I predicted that with stronger policies, victims can be better protected and as a result, there will be less domestic violence.
 Through the analysis it was concluded that some of these policies indeed cause domestic violence to occur at lower rates, specifically Federal funding and the programming it provides.
 This is correlated with less victims served and less hotline calls on average.
 Additionally, having more domestic violence courts correlated with less homicides on average.
 These findings have allowed me to conclude that for some policies my hypothesis is valid, but for others, the results are not what I expected.
 With these results, we can conclude that Federal allocations for programming are vital to fight domestic violence and that domestic violence courts must continue to exist.

 Newman, Ashlee, "Beyond State Boundaries: A Comparative Analysis between States on Domestic Violence" (2015).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 853.

 Creative Commons License